moldach/project-directory/README.md

 environment for running the R code in an isolated and portable context, and the `Makefile` which has instructions for executing R code in the compendium in a way that avoids unnecessary repetition.
-These three files contain organizing metadata that are intenteded to be both machine- and human-readable, but are not written in the R language.
+These three files contain organizing metadata that are intended to be both machine- and human-readable, but are not written in the R language.

 Unit tests, contained in the `tests` directory, are R code scripts to test that specific functions in the compendium produce their expected outputs, given known inputs.
-The addition of these tools, intitially developed for software engineering, solves the problems of specifiying the computational environment and the relationships between data, code, and output.
+The addition of these tools, initially developed for software engineering, solves the problems of specifying the computational environment and the relationships between data, code, and output.

-The top-level `manuscripts` directory of Boettiger *et al.,* holds the files that generate the journal articel and the supplementary documents, as well as the `Makefile` and `Dockerfile`.
+The top-level `manuscripts` directory of Boettiger *et al.,* holds the files that generate the journal article and the supplementary documents, as well as the `Makefile` and `Dockerfile`.
 Other notable items at the top-level of this compendium are the `.drone.yml`, `.zenodo.json` and `.traivs.yml` files.
-The drone file contains configuration details for the Drone continous integration service that operates in Docker containers.
+The drone file contains configuration details for the Drone continuous integration service that operates in Docker containers.
 In this case, each time a commit is made to the repository, the Drone web service automatically renders the manuscript files (including running the R code in the manuscript) to PDF in a Docker